 - 2x points at gas stations, grocery stores and restaurants

 Not only that, but as long as you have the card you’ll get automatic IHG Platinum elite status, which comes with benefits such as a 50% bonus on base points, room upgrades (when available) and guaranteed room availability (72 hours before arrival).

 With this card you’ll get a fourth reward night benefit and on stays of 4+ nights booked with IHG points you’ll get a one-night discount on the price.
 Also, every year you renew and keep the card you’ll get an anniversary reward night valid at IHG hotels costing up 40,000 points per night.
 And any card member year that you spend $20,000 or more on the card you’ll get 10,000 bonus points.

 You can also get a Global Entry or TSA PreCheck application fee credit when you pay with your card.
 This is a perk that is generally associated with cards that have much bigger annual fees.

-We value IHG points at .5 cents each which makes this bonus offer worth a cool $700.
+We value IHG points at .5 cents each.
 Now is a great time to apply for this card because we’ve never seen a welcome bonus of this size for this card.
 Not only that, but it’s a great card to keep long term because the annual fee is reasonable at only $89.
 It wouldn’t be hard at all to make up that cost each year thanks to the card’s annual reward night certificate.
 Even though the certificate is only valid at hotels costing up to 40,000 points per night the vast majority of IHG hotels cost that much or less.
 It’s only the nicer IHG locations that cost over 40,000 points a night.